 UBE has maintained a board of company auditors to improve supervisory functions with the board of directors, thus promoting fairness and transparency of management, as well as a system for executive officers, since June 2001, with the aim of separating governance and management functions.
 As of the date of submitting annual security report, the management team comprises eight directors and 23 executive officers, three of whom are also directors.
 As a rule, the Board of Directors is chaired by a director who does not serve as an executive officer.
 The Board strives to achieve regulatory compliance and adhere to the articles of incorporation and Board rules, in making decisions about critical matters concerning the running of the Company.
-The Board also oversees the directors and executive officers are entrusted by the President and Representative Director to execute the Company's business, guided by the management policies decided by the Board.
+The Board also oversees the directors and executive officers to ensure that they execute their business in an appropriate and efficient manner.
+Executive officers are entrusted by the President and Representative Director to execute the Company's business, guided by the management policies decided by the Board.

 UBE has appointed outside directors since June 2005, in order to secure an independent, third party perspective for decision making and monitoring of management, and secure the efficiency, transparency, and objectivity of management.
 Furthermore, UBE does not use a nominating committee management system, but operates a Nominating Committee and Evaluation and Compensation Committee that report to the Board of Directors.
-As of the date of submitting the securities report, the committees are made up of five directors each, with each committee headed by an outside director.
+As of the date of submitting the securities report, the committees are made up of six directors each, with each committee headed by an outside director.